okhosting/awesome-storage/README.md

 * [OpenIO](https://www.openio.io/) - OpenIO SDS is an open source object storage solution ideal for Big Data, HPC and AI.
 With its distributed grid architecture and unique self-healing technology, OpenIO scales easily without mandatory data rebalancing, while delivering consistent high performance.
 OpenIO is S3 compatible and can be deployed on-premise or cloud-hosted, on any hardware that you choose.

+* [Openstack Swift](https://docs.openstack.org/swift/latest/) - Openstack Swift is an autonomous object storage system part of the OpenStack Project.
+Swift is feature complete, is designed to integrate well with the OpenStack ecosystem, and emphasizes configurability and extensibility.
+It supports the S3 API but also provides its own, more complete, API which already benefits from the work done by its substantial community.

+* [Garage](https://garagehq.deuxfleurs.fr/) - Garage is a hacker-oriented object storage software: it runs on every machine and through the regular Internet.
+The key enablers to achieve these properties are its consensus-less design and its Rust close-to-the-metal implementation.
+Garage is S3 compatible and honors the same consistency properties as Amazon S3.
+It can host static websites and stands as a backend for any S3-compatible applications like Nextcloud.

 ## Contributions welcome
 If you wish to contribute to this list, just fork, make your changes and send me a pull request, I'll be happy to review all of your suggestions :)